Monte-Amador/rb101-foundations/lesson_6/assignments/07_assignment/notes/refinements_journal.md

 - [x] Need to validate an integer between 1..10 for how many rounds will be played, and also provide a fallback if the user simply presses return.

 - [ ] refactor the joiner and validate joiner method correctly
-- [ ] computer turn isn't displaying score.
+- [x] computer turn isn't displaying score.
-- [ ] Nice to start the first round with the explanation as to who is what mark?
+- [x] Nice to start the first round with the explanation as to who is what mark? perhaps a better way would be to incorporate the mark within the current score method.
+'Player: ' would be 'Player[X]: ' and 'Computer[O]: ' for example
-- [x] LEFT OFF: looks like the rounds method isn't working properly with the given valid inputs. for example, if you input 7 it will start playing instead of erring out and looping through again.
+- [x] looks like the rounds method isn't working properly with the given valid inputs. for example, if you input 7 it will start playing instead of erring out and looping through again.
   - [x] upon first tests, it looks like rounds is returning false when input == return key.
   - [x] returns nil if integer is not in range.
 This is because the integer_in_range(str, range) returns nil when there is nothing in the range of the valid_inputs.
 In other words, the method has a valid range of integers to test if the input is between them, however if it isn't it implicitly returns nil.
 The correction to this would be to return false if the integer is not within the range.
   - [x] ind a way to return a default number in the rounds method.